Deep learning is a good steganalysis tool when embedding key is reused for different images, even if there is a cover source-mismatch: Experiments

 with $N_{TR}$ being the number of training images, $h_0(.)$ (resp. $h_1(.)$), the CNN outputs giving a classification score for cover (resp. stego), $y_i \in\{0,1\}$ the label (0 for cover, and 1 for stego) for the $i^{th}$ input image $x_i$.

-For both EC+RM, CNN, and FNN, the probability of error was computed and averaged over the 10 tests.
+For both RM+EC, CNN, and FNN, the probability of error was computed and averaged over the 10 tests.
 The results are summarized in Table \ref{fig:result_claivoyant}.

 Rich Models with the Ensemble Classifier gives a probability of error of 24.67\%, whereas CNN gives a probability of error of only 7.4\%, and FNN gives a probability of error of 8.75\%.
 There is thus more than 17\% improvement by using our CNN, and more than 15\% with our FNN.
-This is a very impressive improvement considering the difficulty to grab percentages on the probability of error in steganalysis.
+This is an impressive improvement considering the difficulty to grab percentages on the probability of error in steganalysis.

 A first tentative explanation of the good behavior of the CNN has already been given in the previous Sections.

-Our CNN generates better results than Rich Models associated with an Ensemble Classifier for the following reasons: \begin{enumerate}[label=\roman*)] \item the shape of the CNN is well chosen, \item the learning process is done through a single global optimization, \item the filter kernels are optimized (which is not the case in Rich Models), \item there is a high number of filters (64 filters for the first layer) which enriches the diversity, \item the second convolutional layer, which comes after what looks like a spatio-frequencial decomposition (obtained via the first layer), seems to act as the research of the presence of signals in all the spatio-frequential bands, \item we eliminated the pooling step (compared to the Qian {\it et al.} network) which was counter-productive because it was acting as a down-sampling, and thus leading to information loss. \end{enumerate} Note that a less structured network such as FNN gives impressive results even though it is less efficient than CNN.
+Our CNN generates better results than Rich Models associated with an Ensemble Classifier for the following reasons: \begin{enumerate}[label=\roman*)] \item the shape of the CNN is well chosen, \item the learning process is done through a single global optimization, \item the filter kernels are optimized (which is not the case in Rich Models), \item there is a high number of filters (64 filters for the first layer) which enriches the diversity, \item the second convolutional layer, which comes after what looks like a spatio-frequencial decomposition (obtained via the first layer), seems to act as the research of the presence of signals in all the spatio-frequential bands, \item we eliminated the pooling step (compared to the Qian {\it et al.} network) which was counter-productive because it was acting as a down-sampling, and thus leading to information loss. \item the security error due to the lack of understanding from the steganograph about the security issues related to the use of key.
+Due to this security flaw, the embedding path is always the same and the embedding simulator always uses the same pseudo-random number sequence for generating the change probabilities.
+The steganalysis task is thus easier for a steganalyzer sensitive to the spatial content such as the CNN or the FNN (this also explain why a steganalyzer such as RM+EC, which is more sensitive to statistics, is less efficient). \end{enumerate} Note that a less structured network such as FNN gives impressive results even though it is less efficient than CNN.
 Note that the unknowns number for CNN is around 259 million (only 29 824 unknowns for the two convolutions layers, and 259 million for the fully connected layers ), and for FNN is around 131 millions.